December 2017, Universum, Museo de las Ciencias, Universidad Nacional Autonoma de MexicoDiscover the exhibition

-The exhibition "Jardins" is a modest attempt to echo the words of Foucault, often quoted but no less important for that: «The garden is the smallest part of the world and the whole world at the same time.»
+The exhibition "Jardins" (Gardens) is a modest attempt to echo the words of Foucault, not often quoted but no less important: «The garden is the smallest parcel of the world and then it is the totality of the world.»

 The subject has been examined using its essential definition: an enclosure, a delimited area within a territory, an orchestrated area that is a window to the world.

 Presented at the Galeries nationales du Grand Palais, this multidisciplinary assembly of painting, sculptures, photographs, drawings, films and more is neither a comprehensive history of garden art, nor a catalogue with any aspirations to being exhaustive.
 Related notions such as that of nature, are kept away from an exhibition whose focus remains solely on its subject, which also wants to demonstrate, in the manner of a giant collage, how the garden is a complete work of art, that stimulates all of the senses, asking the central question of representation.